leiarenee/terraform-kubernetes-yaml/README.md

-# Kubernetes-Terraform-Yaml Module #
+# Terraform-Kubernetes-Yaml Module #
-## Terraform Module to Deploy Multiple Application Configurations into Kubernetes Cluster #
+Teaform Module to Deploy Yaml Configurations Files into Kubernetes Cluster
 ### Sourcing Application Configuration from outside Terraform code as YAML or JSON #

 Terraform is a tool for building, changing, and versioning infrastructure safely and efficiently.
 Terraform can manage popular cloud providers by means of plugins.Infrastructure is described using a high-level configuration syntax.
 This allows a blueprint of your datacenter to be versioned and treated as you would any other code.
 Additionally, infrastructure can be shared and re-used.
 This concept is called Infrastructure as Code.